 The annual Arbor Day observation in the City of Perham has been set for Saturday, May 5, 2018.
 Residential property owners within city limits may sign up for free boulevard trees at Service Food, Central Market of Perham, and the city office.
 Sign-ups will be taken now until April 19.
 All Perham residential property owners are eligible to sign up for trees at no cost.
 Planting will be done by volunteers on May 5, 2018.
 Once the trees are in place, property owners will be responsible for watering the trees.

-AARP providing free tax preparation in New York Mills, Perham and Wadena beginning in February.
+AARP is providing free tax preparation in New York Mills, Perham and Wadena through April.
 Started in 1968 by four volunteers, AARP Foundation Tax-Aide is now the nation's largest free, volunteer-run tax preparation program.
 AARP volunteers are trained and IRS-certified each year to ensure their knowledge of revisions to the U.S. tax code.
 With their help, taxpayers received $1.3 billion refunds.
 By using AARP Foundation Tax-Aide, these low-to moderate-income taxpayers also avoid preparation fees and pitches for high-interest tax credit or refund loans.

 The 2018 E.O.T.
 County Relay for Life kickoff meeting will be held Monday, April 9, at 7:00 p.m., at Calvary Lutheran Church.
 The 2018 Relay will be held Friday, July 13 at the Perham High School track, beginning at 5:30 p.m.
 Representatives from teams that have been part of the relay before 2018 should be at the kick off meeting, and representatives from potential new teams should also attend.
 Also, individuals new to the Relay who want to know more or want to join a team are invited to attend.